-Ineligible student-athletes may practice with the team and can travel with the team unless the bus is scheduled to leave before the last bell.
-In the case of early dismissal from school, ineligible students cannot travel with the team.
+Ineligible student-athletes are still required to attend all team practices, meetings, contests, and are required to travel with the team, unless the bus is scheduled to depart before the last bell.
+In the case of early dismissal from school, ineligible student-athletes cannot travel with the team and are therefore exempt from attending those contests only.